waldo3000/NMS-Glyph-Decoder/README.md

 ### Tips
 After pasting a portal code to a program such as Excel, you can reformat that cell using the NMS Glyph font from https://www.reddit.com/r/NoMansSkyTheGame/comments/97w347/download_nmsglyphs_fonts_for_your_banners/ to see the glyphs as symbols rather than as hex codes.

 Darker backgrounds in the lower left portion of the screen work best.
-JPEG, PNG, and BMP files will work.
-PNG is preferred due to not using lossy compression (check "Save an uncompressed copy" in the Steam settings).
+PNG format screenshots are preferred due to not using lossy compression (check "Save an uncompressed copy" in the Steam settings).

 You could put an alias for your batch file in the Windows Startup folder if you want Glypher to run each time at startup.